PamyAnnPatrick/AppleStopWebApp/README.md

 To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use SSH, then click 'clone' button.

-# To register the project as a local Git repository
+# How to register the project as a local Git repository

 Step 1) Create a folder in your local system